Laukik-Pawar/File-Tracker/README.md

 •	Work Flow:
 	Committee Members will Login to the site.
 	They will make an application to Teacher for organizing event along with it they will request time slot and venue.
-	Teacher will verify and review the file and will pass it to Hod.
-	Hod will verify and review the file and will pass it to Principal.
+	Teacher will verify and review the file and will pass it to Principal.
-	Principal will finally give response to students (Committee members).
+	Principal will finally give response to students.
 	This whole process can be tracked by all concerned users.
 Content
 ------------------------------------------------------------------------------------------------------